Babylon station: History

 Babylon station originally opened as a South Side Railroad of Long Island depot on October 28, 1867.
 It was briefly renamed Seaside station in the summer of 1868, but resumed its original name of Babylon station in 1869.
 The Central Railroad of Long Island had once planned an extension to the Great South Bay and Fire Island which was never built, and a horse car and later trolley line was provided by the Babylon Rail Road company as a substitute.
 The CRRLI abandoned their own depot in 1874, and began to share it with SSRLI.
 From that point on the original SSRLI depot contained the name "Babylon & Fire Island" posted on one side.
 The second depot opened on July 2, 1881, and contained three tracks with two low-level side platforms and two high island platforms, as well as a pedestrian bridge and a REA Express freight house.

-Electrification came to the station in May 1925, at which time the station became the terminus of the newly established Babylon Branch.
-It was razed in 1963 as part of the grade crossing elimination project that was taking place along the entire Babylon Branch during the post-war era.
-The new, elevated third station opened on September 9, 1964.
+Electrification came to the Babylon station in May 1925, at which time the station became the eastern terminus of the newly established Babylon Branch.
+It was razed in 1963 as part of the grade crossing elimination project that was being completed along the entire Babylon Branch during the post-war era.
+The new, elevated station – the third iteration of the station – opened on September 9, 1964.

 East of the station, a train washing canopy existed in West Islip until 2005.
-In June 2010, the Long Island Rail Road broke ground on a new environmentally friendly train wash canopy, as at the time, the Mid-Suffolk Yard adjacent to the Ronkonkoma station had the only train wash on the east end.
+In June 2010, the Long Island Rail Road broke ground on a new environmentally friendly train wash canopy to replace the one previously demolished, as at the time, the Mid-Suffolk Yard – located adjacent to the Ronkonkoma station – had the only train wash on the eastern end of Long Island.
 This new train wash can recycle water using filters and is capable of washing up to 180 electric multiple unit cars a day.

-Station rehabilitation
+2020s station rehabilitation

 A station rehabilitation budgeted in the 2008–2013 Capital Plan was to include the demolition of the existing platforms and design and construction of a new platform as well as replacement of platform waiting rooms, escalators, and elevators.
 The project was projected to cost $39 million and would replace infrastructure that has existed since 1964.
 The project was ultimately delayed, with funding deferred to a future capital plan.

 In 2024, as part of the 2025–2029 Capital Plan, the LIRR station began undergoing a significant reconstruction project.
 Starting that September, the eastern and western portions of the station's platforms closed for demolition and reconstruction, with construction expected to be completed in May 2026.
-As part of the project, the station will additionally receive new platform canopies, escalators & elevators, and the replacement of bathrooms, stairs, platforms, and waiting rooms.
+As part of the project, the station would additionally receive new platform canopies, escalators, and elevators – and would see the replacement of its bathrooms, stairs, platforms, and waiting rooms.

+The renovated station was opened by the MTA on June 3, 2026.